-Figure 4.
+Fig 4.
 Grexit mentions in Traditional news outlets over time.

-From Figures 2 and 4, we identify two high-activity periods for both series.
-The first high-activity period starts on 3/5/2012 (right after the introduction of the "Grexit" term) and ends at 10/12/2012.
-In particular, following the declaration of Mario Draghi to "do whatever it takes to preserve the euro" (7/26/2012),15 the lower "Grexit" media activity after 10/12/2012 had to do with ECB's announcement for the unlimited bond buying plan on the secondary market (9/9/2012) and the Greek parliamentary vote on the 2013 budget (10/11/2012), which foresaw €13.5 billion budget cuts as a precondition to secure a new bailout loan from the European Union and the International Monetary Fund (discussed on the 10/12/2012 Eurogroup by the Eurozone finance ministers).
+Central Bank's announcement for the unlimited bond buying plan on the secondary market (9 September, 2012) and the Greek parliamentary vote on the 2013 budget (11 October, 2012), which foresaw $\notin$ 13.5 billion budget cuts as a precondition to secure a new bailout loan from the European Union and the International Monetary Fund (discussed on the 12 October, 2012 Eurogroup by the Eurozone finance ministers).

-The second high-activity period begins on 12/28/2014 and terminates on 6/24/2016.
-The main reason for the reignited "Grexit" discussion was the snap general national election announcement, triggered by the failure of the Greek parliamentarians to elect a new head of state (12/29/2012).
+The second high-activity period begins on 28 December, 2014 and terminates on 24 June, 2016.
+The main reason for the reignited "Grexit" discussion was the snap general national election announcement, triggered by the failure of the Greek parliamentarians to elect a new head of state (29 December, 2014).
 The prospect, revealed by opinion polls, that the election outcome might bring into power the radical left party of Syriza was sufficient to revive in a keenly manner the "Grexit" discussion.